apify/proxy-chain/README.md

             // requiring Basic authentication.
 Here you can verify user credentials.
             requestAuthentication: username !== 'bob' || password !== 'TopSecret',

-            // Sets up an upstream HTTP proxy to which all the requests are forwarded.
+            // Sets up an upstream HTTP/SOCKS proxy to which all the requests are forwarded.
             // If null, the proxy works in direct mode, i.e. the connection is forwarded directly
             // to the target server.
 This field is ignored if "requestAuthentication" is true.
             // The username and password must be URI-encoded.
             upstreamProxyUrl: `http://username:password@proxy.example.com:3128`,
+            // OR SOCKS proxy, e.g.
+            // upstreamProxyUrl: `socks://username:password@proxy.example.com:1080`,

             // If "requestAuthentication" is true, you can use the following property
             // to define a custom error message to return to the client instead of the default "Proxy credentials required"